Categorical Vector Space Semantics for Lambek Calculus with a Relevant Modality: Introduction

 In this paper, we first form a sound categorical semantics of $\blstar$, which we call $\C(\blstar)$.
-This boils down to interpreting the logical contraction of $\blstar$ using comonads known as \textit{coalgebra modalities} defined in \cite{St2006}.
+This boils down to interpreting the logical contraction of $\blstar$ using endofunctors which we call \textit{$!$-functors}, inspired largely by coalgebra modalities of differential categories defined in \cite{St2006}.
 In order to facilitate the categorical computations, we use the clasp-string calculus of \cite{BaezStay2011}, developed for depicting the computations of a monoidal biclosed category.
-To this monoidal diagrammatic diagrammatic calculus, we add the necessary new constructions for the coalgebra modality and its operations.
-Next, we define three candidate coalgebra modalities on the category of finite dimensional real vector spaces in order to form a sound VSM of $\blstar$ in terms of structure-preserving functors $\C(\blstar) \to \fdVect_\R$.
-We also briefly introduce a prospective diagrammatic semantics of $\C(\blstar)$ to help visualise our derivations.
-We conclude this paper with an experiment to test the accuracy of the different coalgebra modalitites on $\fdVect_\R$.
-The experiment is performed using different neural word embeddings and on a disambiguation task over an extended version of dataset of [16] from transitive sentences to phrases with parasitic gaps.
+To this monoidal diagrammatic calculus, we add the necessary new constructions for the coalgebra modality and its operations.
+Although not proven complete, this graphical language is sound, and makes visualising our work orders of magnitude easier.
+Next, we define three candidate $!$-functors on the category of finite dimensional real vector spaces in order to form a sound VSM of $\blstar$ in terms of structure-preserving functors $\C(\blstar) \to \fdVect$.
+We conclude this paper with an experiment to test the accuracy of the different $!$-functors on $\fdVect$.
+The experiment is performed using different neural word embeddings and on a disambiguation task over an extended version of dataset of \cite{Grefenstette2015} from transitive sentences to phrases with parasitic gaps.